ijbaby667/OneDayPlan-G/README.md

 ## 💡 Idea Behind It

-This project was designed as part of a job portfolio — something light, interactive, and user-friendly to showcase front-end skills and attention to user experience.
+This project was designed as part of a job portfolio something light, interactive, and user-friendly to showcase front-end skills and attention to user experience. updated by Loveth